andyvr/picEdit/README.md

 **redirectUrl**

 _type: string/bool, default: false_ - the form redirect url.
-When defined will redirect the user to the specified url.
+When defined it will redirect the user to the specified url after the form is submitted.

 **imageUpdated**